• Skip to primary navigation

 Short on time?

-Roasting gnocchi makes a firmer texture that holds up nicely in the soup.
-However, if you’re short on time or just want to skip a step, you can heat it in the soup pot instead.
+Roasting or air frying the gnocchi makes a firmer texture that holds up nicely in the soup.
+However, if you’re short on time or just want to skip a step, you can simply heat it in the soup pot instead.
 It will have a softer texture, but the flavor is still very nice.

 To warm gnocchi in soup pot, don’t boil it separately first.
 Simply add it to the pot during the last five minutes of cooking (when you add the cashew cream).